PatrickRoethlisberger/bsc-notes/angewandte-forschung-und-entwicklung/business-research-methods/The nature and process of business research.md

 - Outline one or two factors that might affect a researcher’s choice of data-collection method.
 - What are the main differences between the kinds of data analysed by Elsesser and Lever (2011) and by Clarke et al. (2012)?
 - How might you structure a report of the findings of a research project that you conducted?

+## The messiness of business research
+- If research does not always go according to plan, why should we bother to learn business research methods at all?